Innovate at new cost and performance levels

 The outcome: lower cost, higher quality, and faster development without compromising reliability.

-Case Study: Reinventing the Oil pump
+Reinventing the oil pump

 For decades, oil pumps have followed the same design principles with incremental improvements.